 • organize workshops on creating a healthy menu and cooking;

-• We carry out games and quests on the subject of healthy eating;
+• we put together educational games on the subject of healthy eating;

-• provide constant information and moral support to the participants of our programs.
+• provide reliable information and consistent physical and moral support to participants in our programs.

-We make our activities for children interesting, exciting and interactive in order to maximally involve them in the process of studying proper nutrition and help to form healthy eating habits.
+We strive to make our activities for children interesting, exciting and interactive in order to fully engage them in this process of learning about proper nutrition and to help them form healthy and sustainable eating habits.